CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-profile.md

 `https://api.copernica.com/v1/profile/$id?access_token=xxxx`

-The first $id needs to be replaced by the numerical identifier of the profile that you want to remove.
+The $id needs to be replaced by the numerical identifier of the profile that you want to remove.

 ## PHP example